prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </em>
 </td>
 <td>
-<p>Kubernetes API address consisting of a hostname or IP address followed
+<p>host defines the Kubernetes API address consisting of a hostname or IP address followed
 by an optional port number.</p>
 </td>
 </tr>